-124 (25) (22) Establish and implement policies and programs, in cooperation with the council 125 and the governing boards, through which a student who has gained knowledge and skills through 126 employment, participation in education and training at vocational schools or other education 127 institutions, or Internet-based education programs, may demonstrate by competency-based 128 assessment that he or she has the necessary knowledge and skills to be granted academic credit 129 or advanced placement standing toward the requirements of an associate's degree or a 130 bachelor's degree at a state institution of higher education;
+(25) (22) Establish and implement policies and programs, in cooperation with the council and the governing boards, through which a student who has gained knowledge and skills through employment, participation in education, and training at vocational schools or other education institutions, or Internet-based education programs, may demonstrate by competency-based assessment that he or she has the necessary knowledge and skills to be granted academic credit or advanced placement standing toward the requirements of an associate's degree or a bachelor's degree at a state institution of higher education;

-131 (26) (23) Seek out and attend regional, national and international meetings and forums on 132 education and workforce development-related topics as, in the commission's discretion, are 133 critical for the performance of their duties as members, for the purpose of keeping abreast of 134 education trends and policies to aid it in developing the policies for this state to meet the 135 established education goals, objectives and priorities pursuant to §18B-1-1a and §18B-1D-1 et 136 seq. of this code;
+(26) (23) Seek out and attend regional, national, and international meetings and forums on education and workforce development-related topics as, in the commission's discretion, are critical for the performance of their duties as members, for the purpose of keeping abreast of education trends and policies to aid it in developing the policies for this state to meet the established education goals, objectives, and priorities pursuant to §18B-1-1a and §18B-1D-1 et seq. of this code;

-137 (27) (24) Promulgate and implement a rule for higher education governing boards and 138 institutions, except the exempted schools, to follow when considering capital projects pursuant to 139 §18B-19-1 et seq. of this code, which rule shall provide for appropriate deference to the value 140 judgments of governing boards under the jurisdiction of the commission;
+(27) (24) Promulgate and implement a rule for higher education governing boards and institutions, except for the statutorily exempted schools and administratively exempted schools, to follow when considering capital projects pursuant to §18B-19-1 et seq. of this code, which rule shall provide for appropriate deference to the value judgments of governing boards under the jurisdiction of the commission;

-141 (28) (25) Submit to the appropriate agencies of the executive and legislative branches of 142 state government an appropriation request that reflects recommended appropriations for the 143 commission and the governing boards under its jurisdiction.
-The commission shall submit as part 144 of its appropriation request the separate recommended appropriation request it received from the 145 council, both for the council and for the governing boards under the council's jurisdiction, including 146 the exempted schools.
-The commission annually shall submit the proposed allocations based on 147 each institution's progress toward meeting the goals of its compact;
+(28) (25) Submit to the appropriate agencies of the executive and legislative branches of state government an appropriation request that reflects recommended appropriations for the commission and the governing boards under its jurisdiction.
+The commission shall submit as part of its appropriation request the separate recommended appropriation request it received from the council, both for the council and for the governing boards under the council's jurisdiction. including the exempted schools The commission annually shall submit the proposed allocations based on each institution's progress toward meeting the goals of its compact subsection (d) of this section;

-(29) The commission may assess institutions under its jurisdiction, including the exempted schools, for the payment of expenses of the commission or for the funding of statewide higher education services, obligations or initiatives related to the goals set forth for the provision of public higher education in the state: Provided, That the commission may not assess institutions pursuant to this subdivision on or after July 1, 2018 (30) (26) Promulgate rules allocating reimbursement of appropriations, if made available by the Legislature, to governing boards for qualifying noncapital expenditures incurred in providing services to students with physical, learning, or severe sensory disabilities;
+(29) The commission may assess institutions under its jurisdiction, including the exempted schools, for the payment of expenses of the commission or for the funding of statewide higher education services, obligations or initiatives related to the goals set forth for the provision of public higher education in the state: Provided, That the commission may not assess institutions pursuant to this subdivision on or after July 1, 2018

+(30) (26) Promulgate rules allocating reimbursement of appropriations, if made available by the Legislature, to governing boards for qualifying noncapital expenditures incurred in providing services to students with physical, learning, or severe sensory disabilities;

-(31) (27) Pursuant to §29A-3A-1 et seq. and §18B-1-6 of this code promulgate rules necessary or expedient to fulfill the purposes of this chapter;
+(31) (27) Pursuant to §29A-3A-1 et seq. and §18B-1-6 of this code, promulgate rules necessary or expedient to fulfill the purposes of this chapter;

-(32) (28) Determine when a joint rule among the governing boards under its jurisdiction is necessary or required by law and, in those instances, in consultation with the governing boards under its jurisdiction, promulgate the joint rule;
+161 (32) (28) Determine when a joint rule among the governing boards under its jurisdiction is 162 necessary or required by law and, in those instances, in consultation with the governing boards 163 under its jurisdiction, promulgate the joint rule; 164 (33) (29) Promulgate and implement a rule jointly with the council whereby course credi